Georgia election server showed signs of tampering: Expert

 For the 2020 election, Georgia officials are replacing antiquated touchscreen voting machines that have long been discredited by computer scientists.
 But Marks’ group rejects the computerized ballot-marking devices the state has purchased to replace them.

 It maintains, paralleling the findings last year of a National Academies of Sciences report, that the only secure voting solution are hand-marked ballots processed by scanners that leave a paper trail that can be audited later.
-A majority of the nation’s elections jurisdictions now use such systems.

-A spokesman for Georgia’s secretary of state, Brad Raffensberger, had no immediate comment.
+Most U.S. voters will use systems with an auditable paper trail in November.

 “The defendants have since day one tried to do everything possible to obstruct the public, the plaintiffs and the court from seeing the shambles of what they had in an incredibly compromised election system,” said Marilyn Marks of the Coalition for Good Governance, one of the plaintiffs in the case.

-Note: This story has been corrected to note that Brian Kemp was elected Georgia governor in 2018 and the spelling of the surname of the current Georgia secretary of state to Raffensperger.